jamf/NetSUS/README.md

 * Red Hat Enterprise Linux (RHEL) 6.4 or later
 * CentOS 6.4 or later

-#### To install the NetSUS server using an installer, you need:
+#### To install the NetSUSLP using an installer, you need:

-* The NetSUS Server Installer (.run), available at:
+* The NetSUSLP Installer (.run), available at:
 <https://www.jamf.com/jamf-nation/third-party-products/180/netboot-sus-appliance?view=info>
 * 500 GB of disk space available
 * 1 GB of RAM

-#### To set up the NetSUS server as an appliance, you need:
+#### To set up the NetSUSLP as an appliance, you need:

-* The OVA file for the NetSUS server, available at:
+* The OVA file for the NetSUSLP, available at:
 <https://www.jamf.com/jamf-nation/third-party-products/180/netboot-sus-appliance?view=info>
 * Virtualization software that supports Open Virtualization Format
 * 500 GB of disk space available
 * 2 GB of RAM

-**Only Intel-based Macs can use a NetBoot server hosted by the NetSUS server.**
+**Only Intel-based Macs can use a NetBoot server hosted by the NetSUSLP.**